AndersDeath/diary2/000-current.md

 # 27 Dezember - Mittmoch - Berlin - 463 Tag der Einwanderung

 I finally published bolshakov.tech website and I am happy about it.
 After that I did a lot of different important things.
+I finally translated a new article from russian to english